dahaiyu/nginx_reading_notes/README.md

 >>Q:Server端所能接受的incoming connections是否受限于端口号(65535)？

->>net.ipv4.tcp_tw_recycle
+>>（2）net.ipv4.tcp_tw_recycle

-    Setting tcp_tw_recycle to 1 makes a Linux host drop TIME_WAIT connections much faster.
-Instead of a predefined 2*MSL period of 60s, the host will use a timeout based on RTT estimate.
-For LANs, it is usually several milliseconds. net.ipv4.tcp_tw_reuse
+>>>Setting tcp_tw_recycle to 1 makes a Linux host drop TIME_WAIT connections much faster.
+Instead of a predefined 2*MSL period
+    of 60s, the host will use a timeout based on RTT estimate.
+For LANs, it is usually several milliseconds.

+  （3）net.ipv4.tcp_tw_reuse

-    Setting tcp_tw_reuse to 1 will make a host reuse the same connection quickly for outgoing connections. net.ipv4.tcp_fin_timeout - INTEGER
+>>>Setting tcp_tw_reuse to 1 will make a host reuse the same connection quickly for outgoing connections.

+  （4）net.ipv4.tcp_fin_timeout - INTEGER

-    @Time to hold socket in state FIN-WAIT-2, if it was closed by our side.
-Peer can be broken and never close its side, or even died unexpectedly.
+>>>@Time to hold socket in state FIN-WAIT-2, if it was closed by our side.
+Peer can be broken and never close its side,
+    or even died unexpectedly.
 Default value is 60sec.Usual value used in 2.2 was 180 seconds, you may restore it, but remember that if your machine is even underloaded WEB server,you risk to overflow memory with kilotons of dead sockets, FIN-WAIT-2 sockets are less dangerous than FIN-WAIT-1,because they eat maximum 1.5K of memory, but they tend to live longer.